 The concept for a Children’s Advocacy Center (CAC) originated when Alabama Congressman Robert E. "Bud" Cramer, Jr. was serving as a District Attorney.
 In 1985, Congressman Cramer reached the conclusion that many systems in place to support children victimized by abuse were actually re-victimizing them.
-Children suffering abuse were shuffled from police stations to social service offices, spending hours and days in adult facilities with people trained to deal with adults, not children.
+Children suffering abuse were shuffled from police stations to social service offices, spending hours and days in facilities being questioned by people trained to deal with adults, not children.

-Congressman Cramer's idea was to create a child friendly environment where children could safely tell their story and receive the support they need after abuse.
-His vision has led to the creation of more than 700 CAC’s throughout the nation, with 64 in Texas alone.
+Congressman Cramer's idea was to create a child friendly environment where children could safely tell their stories and receive the support they needed to heal from their abuse.
+His vision has led to the creation of more than 700 Children's Advocacy Centers across the country, including 64 in Texas.

 Being recognized both statewide and nationally as a CAC model

 211 offenders have been sentenced to 7,758 years in prison in the past 5 years